Obituary of Robert & Jane Camenga

 They were predeceased by Bob’s brother Mike and sister in law Pat Camenga of Salem, MA, and brother in law Jack Davis of Raleigh NC.
 They are survived by sister Dorothy Davis and their children: Carol McNeil (David)of Painted Post NY, William (Cathy) of Berkeley CA and Richard (Amy) of Chatham, MA, grandchildren: Elizabeth McNeil-Astigueta(Fernando), Rebecca Martino (Frank),Adam McNeil (Brynn), Olivia and Laney Camenga.
 They also leave five great grandchildren: Tommy, Janie and Evie Martino, Parker and Ruth McNeil as well as numerous nieces and nephews.

 A Memorial Service will be held at First Baptist Church, 5833 East Seneca Turnpike, Jamesville on June 8th, 11AM; the family will receive guests at the church from 10-11 AM.
-If you wish to honor them with a gift, contributions may be made to Meals on Wheels of Syracuse or First Baptist Church of Syracuse.To send flowers to the family of Robert & Jane Camenga, please visit Tribute Store
+If you wish to honor them with a gift, contributions may be made to Meals on Wheels of Syracuse or First Baptist Church of Syracuse.To send flowers to the family or plant a tree in memory of Robert & Jane Camenga, please visit Tribute Store